libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 Here we will use inner and outer buffer radii of 7 A and 9 A, respectively.
-This leads to overall QM active + buffer clusters with a radius of 15--19 A, containing around 150 atom including terminating hydrogens (see the :ref:`example cluster <cluster>` below).
+This leads to overall QM active + buffer clusters with a radius of 15--19 A, containing around 150 atoms, including terminating hydrogens (see the :ref:`example cluster <cluster>` below).

 Further tricks which can be used to stabilise the QM and buffer region include